legacyspinner/el8-aarch64-kernel-16k-pages/readme.md

           but this version sees to have issues not in the 4K setup.
    -I plan on rebuilding this again soon.

- # Several lockups(freezes with no error mesgs) have occured with this current build.
+ # Several lockups(freezes with no error mesgs) have occured with this current build, when under heavy load of  kernel recompiles.

  *Try testing it with different video drivers and different QEMU versions.
 I think I can downgrade to another GPU(or none) driver in UTM.